BenLorantfy/mafs-3d/README.md

 # Mafs3D

-An unoffical 3D version of the excellent [Mafs](https://mafs.dev) library
+An unofficial 3D version of the excellent [Mafs](https://mafs.dev) library